angadhn/angadhn.github.io/_opinions/Post3.md

 flourish?
 As a non-billionaire academic who has tried to start a startup or two, it was hard not to side with Graeber that working on projects on the side within existing structures even if the pace is glacial by comparison.
 For the idea is not to work only for personal liberation but for something greater.
-And we need to think beyond technology too.
+And we need to think beyond technology too- we need if we are to unearth the next Beatles.

 For those interested in the conversation, here's a link to the talk: